kacpersmaga/LaboratoriumASP.NET/README.md

 ## Project Overview

 This project is a **Movie Management Application** built using the Model-View-Controller (MVC) architecture in .NET.
 The purpose of this project is to implement a system for managing production companies, their movies, and associated keywords.
-The application includes user authentication and role-based access control.
+The application includes user authentication.

 The entire project is located in the `ProjektZaliczeniowy` folder.
 Users must navigate to this folder to access the main functionality.